Please note the hard copy of this title has now sold out, but downloads are still available.

 Judith joined DSC in January 2017.
 As a Researcher, she contributes to DSC’s funding guides and helps maintain the fundraising websites.
 Prior to joining DSC, Judith worked and volunteered in the charity and arts sector for over ten years.
 Judith holds a BA (Hons) in Media and Cultural Studies from Liverpool John Moores where she first became interested in cultural policy.
 She also has a MA in Sociology from the University of Manchester and her dissertation examined how cuts to funding has affected the arts sector and artist employment in Liverpool.

-Downloads of both new and previous editions of The Guide to New Trusts are available:
+Pdf downloads of previous editions of The Guide to New Trusts are available:

 By placing this order you agree to DSC's terms and conditions: